code-for-venezuela/2019-april-codeathon/README.md

 This repo contains all the information needed for both in-person and remote participation in the event.

 # Challenges
 In the `challenges` folder you will find a list of challenges proposed by our partner organizations.
-Each challenge will has a unique identifier code and will have it's own channel in Slack where you will be able to ask questions.
+Each challenge will have a unique identifier code and will have it's own channel in Slack where you will be able to ask questions.

 # Contact info